Moving to Sweden

 - Schengen Visa: For short stays (up to 90 days) for tourism, business, or family visits.

-For more information, visit the Swedish Migration Agency website.
+Detailed information can be found on the Swedish Migration Agency website.

 Sweden is considered moderately expensive compared to other European countries.
 Here's an overview: